SzymonPobiega/NServiceBus.Connector.SqlServer/README.md

 # NServiceBus.Connector.SqlServer

+NOTE: This package has been been superseded by the [Transactional Session](https://docs.particular.net/nservicebus/transactional-session/) package published by Particular.

 A package that allows atomic sending and database updates in a send-only endpoint in a transport-agnostic way

 ## Why?